AXErunners/axerunners.github.io/about/index.md

 ## Masternodes

 The second tier of AXE network - masternodes.
-They sustain a certain minimum level of network performance and provide additional privacy.
+They sustain a certain minimum level of network performance and provide additional privacy (PoSe).

 #### InstantSend
 Allows for near-instant transactions.
 AXE InstantSend transactions are fully confirmed within four seconds.